ifallious/SkyblockRat/README.md

 ![cum](https://i.imgur.com/vnM8hYK.png)
 ![cum2](https://cdn.discordapp.com/attachments/961651654971764736/1067488214396448798/image.png)

-### The rat is the file without "-sources" at the end.
 ### After compiling it I highly recommend obfuscating it
 ### It might not work without obfuscation.
 ### heres a good obfuscator: https://github.com/skidfuscatordev/skidfuscator-java-obfuscator/